Mancupfire/VinUni-database-project-MoneyMinder/backend/README.md

 - `GET /api/analytics/budget-status` - Budget tracking
 - `GET /api/analytics/unusual-spending` - Unusual spending alerts

-## Authentication
+## Authentication & Security

+- New registrations are hashed with bcrypt; legacy SHA256 hashes from the seed data still validate on login.
+- Run `db_roles.sql` (as MySQL root/admin) to create least-privilege users and update `.env` to use `moneyminder_app`.
-All endpoints except `/api/auth/register` and `/api/auth/login` require authentication.
+- All endpoints except `/api/auth/register` and `/api/auth/login` require authentication.

-Include the JWT token in the Authorization header:
+- Include the JWT token in the Authorization header:
 ```
 Authorization: Bearer <your_token>
 ```